embeddedk8/embeddedk8.github.io/README.md

 # How to handle this page
 This page is build using [Astro](https://github.com/withastro/astro).
+The instructions are relevant for me.

 ## Run locally
 ```